kreonjr/omniaural/README.md

 ```

 ### GlobalSetters
-[setterclass]:[globalsetters]

-This is a dynamicaly created class that is called when you initialize your [GlobalState][globalstateclass].
+This is a dynamicaly created class that is called when you initialize your [GlobalState](#globalstate).
 This class mimics your global state structure and it is what should be used to update you global state object. you can set properties on the global object structure directly.

 ##### Example: